As of July 20, we are reopened to the public with limited services as we continue to move through Phase 4 of our Reopening Plan.

 Everyone ages 2 and up must wear a mask while in the building.
 If you are unable to wear one due to a medical condition, we can provide remote services, including curbside pickup and homebound delivery.

 During our reopening to patrons, we will be open with limited hours, including certain hours reserved for our vulnerable and at-risk patrons.
 Please note that these hours are subject to change as we respond to the pandemic.
+See our scheduled closures.

-* Vulnerable Hours: the first hour we are open on Monday, Thursday, and Saturday is reserved for our vulnerable and at-risk patrons (ages 65 & up and those with an underlying health concern).
+* Vulnerable Hours: The first hour we are open on Monday, Thursday, and Saturday is reserved for our vulnerable and at-risk patrons (ages 65 & up and those with an underlying health concern).